Placenta, Umbilical Cord, and Amniotic Sac

 Your baby will develop inside your uterus with the help of a fetal life-support system composed of the placenta, the umbilical cord, and the amniotic sac (which is filled with amniotic fluid).
+Learn more about your baby’s fetal life-support system:

 What is the placenta and what does it do?